Before the revolution of Information Technology (IT), the world experienced the revolution of Operational Technology (OT).

-Remote capabilities helps organizations to decrease costs and increase efficiency.
-However, this means that the air-gaps are decreasing rapidly.
+Remote capabilities help organizations to decrease costs and increase efficiency.
+However, this means that the air gaps are decreasing rapidly.
 This has made OT more accessible and open to cyber threats.

 What is Operational Technology Security?

-Historically, OT security was limited to protection of the physical plant because OT systems were not connected to the internet.
-Strong perimeter gates, and human-based access controls, such as security guards, were the standard, and highly visible deterrents to intrusions.
+Historically, OT security was limited to the protection of the physical plant because OT systems were not connected to the internet.
+Strong perimeter gates and human-based access controls, such as security guards, were the standard and highly visible deterrents to intrusions.
 The protection of the technology was highly conspicuous.